UC-MACSS/persp-analysis/assignments/Assignment_1.md

 even if they go by pseudonyms.
 Likewise, if the geolocation is from towns in which the population is extremely small, the study will drop those observations because it could lead to the discovery and persecution of whoever made those posts.
-Finally, I will double get IRB approval for this study even though it is not always the case that web scraping would require IRB approval.
+Finally, I will make sure to get IRB approval for this study even though it is not always required that web scraping get IRB approval.